kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Comber, Thomas (ed.). _Book of Instructions, Written by Sir Christr.
 Wandesforde_ […].
 Cambridge: J. Archdeacon, 1777.

--- _Memoirs of the Life and Death of the Right Honourable the Lord Deputy Wandesforde_ […], 2nd edn.
+-- _Memoirs of the Life and Death of the Right Honourable the Lord Deputy Wandesforde_ […], 2nd edition.
 Cambridge: J. Archdeacon, 1778.

 Comber, Thomas. _Brief Discourse Upon the Offices of Baptism and Confirmation_.
 London: J. Martyn, 1675.